The Arts at Feltonfleet

 The music department is a particularly busy one.
 In addition to the curriculum taught by specialist teachers, our visiting teachers offer individual lessons each week to well over half of the pupils in the Prep school.
 A wide range of weekly ensembles including choirs, orchestras and ensembles for strings, wind and jazz give the children the chance to develop as musicians by playing collaboratively.
 Numerous performance opportunities are available in the extensive programme of concerts, both formal and informal.
 Each term children succeed in their individual music exams, and the more advanced senior pupils regularly gain Music Scholarships at Senior Schools.

-This year, in place of our traditional School Christmas Card, our Upper and Middle School Choirs recorded a Christmas Video.
+Last year, in place of our traditional School Christmas Card, our Upper and Middle School Choirs recorded a Christmas Video.
 The audio recording was chosen as one of just eleven winners in the Eagle Radio 'Christmas Carol Competition' and was played on the Peter Gordon Breakfast Show on Wednesday 19th December 2018.
 View the video here.

 The children study the syllabus of the Royal Academy of Dance (R.A.D.) in ballet, free style, jazz and hip hop, and of the Imperial Society of Teachers of Dancing (I.S.T.D.) for tap and contemporary dance.
 Each year, children are able to visit The Royal Opera House and various theatres to view performances.
 In Year 4 students have the opportunity to be invited to auditions for the London Children’s Ballet.
 Ballet exams are held termly and the annual dance show takes place at the end of the Spring Term.
 All children, from Nursery to Year 8, are given the opportunity to take part.